min2ha/ukwa-site/content/target/43505/index.en.md

   "subject": "EU Referendum"
 }

-# Finnish Institute In London; Who scares, wins?
-The unintended political consequences of the British EU referendum debate

 Post on the offficial blog of the Finnish Intitute in London.
 The Finnish Institute in London is a London-based private trust.
 Its mission is to identify issues emerging in contemporary society and to facilitate social change.